eshaanc20/React-Native-For-eyeSight/README.md

 detects colors in an image.
 We used libraries such as openCV and NumPy.
 The flask back-end can be found at [https://github.com/eshaanc20/eyeSight-backend](https://github.com/eshaanc20/eyeSight-backend).
 The flask back-end was deployed to heroku.
 The front-end will send the image taken by the user to the back-end by using an axios post request.
-The back-end algorithm will process the image and return the data for the colors in the image which would be displayed using a pie chart.
+The back-end algorithm will process the image and returns the data for the colors in the image which is displayed using a pie chart.

 ## Running the project on local computer